Health Care Workers & Epidemic Preparedness

 A key tenet of the initiative was supportive supervision — a mentorship-based approach to management that prioritizes respect, transparency and collaboration between supervisors and supervisees and involves extensive and open communication.

-Participating facilities’ average infection prevention and control scores increased from 66% to 90% as measured by the COVID-19 checklist for primary care facilities.
+Participating facilities’ average infection prevention and control scores increased from 66% to 90% as measured by our COVID-19 checklist for primary care facilities.
 The program also saw improvements in PPE availability and health care workers’ behaviors.

 As the world emerges into a new normal following the pandemic, we are continuing to build on the program by working with global partners to build momentum to ensure that the safety of health care workers remains a priority issue in epidemic preparedness.